 We scrambled our way down to a wooden dock where we were immediately greeted by a kaleidoscope of butterflies fluttering in a twirl of orange and black.
 One landed on my arm, so gently I could barely feel it.
 I held my breath, willing the moment to last.
 The delicate creature slowly opened and closed its whisper-thin wings three times, then lilted away.
 I'd been officially welcomed to the rainforest.

 During our two hour boat ride on the churning river, our guide occasionally asked the captain to slow down as he pointed out wildlife onshore.
-There were plodding turtles, camouflaged caimans and prodigious rodents called capybaras, whose distance I was happy to keep.
-None of the creatures took any notice of us.
+There were plodding turtles, camouflaged caimans and enormous sharp-toothed rodents called capybaras, whose distance I was happy to keep.

 Aside from a few isolated sets of stairs leading up into the foliage, there were no other signs of human habitation.
 It hit me then, how far away I was from home.
 If something happened to the guide, I'd have no idea how to find my way back.
 Doubt and fear eddied through my head and my stomach roiled like the river.